 - warehouse work

 You’re likely to find work with fisheries in the north of Norway, while the larger cities like Oslo and Bergen will have work in areas such as finance, business and creative industries.

 Norway is an attractive place for a gap year (or as part of a gap year).
 Research and plan your year carefully.
 You may decide to travel or to combine travel with seasonal work, study or voluntary work.

 Young people (17-30) can volunteer in a range of countries, including Norway, via the European Voluntary Service (EVS) on projects lasting from 2 weeks to 12 months.

 Do you need a visa?

-If you are not a citizen of an EEA country, contact the Norwegian embassy in the country where you are currently residing about how to obtain a residence permit.
+If you’re not a citizen of an EEA/EU country, you will usually need a visa to visit Norway.
+If you want to work in Norway, you’ll need to apply for a residence permit to work.
+Contact the Norwegian embassy in the country where you’re currently residing about how to obtain a residence permit.
 If you are living in the UK, go to the Royal Norwegian Embassy.